-To enter the trim mode with the keyboard shortcuts, proceed as follows:
+To enter the trim mode with the keyboard shortcuts,

-- Position the nowline next to the transition on which you want to activate the trim mode. - Select the Track Selection buttons of the tracks on which you want to activate the trim mode. - 3.
+- Position the nowline next to the transition on which you want to activate the trim mode. - 2.
+Select the Track Selection buttons of the tracks on which you want to activate the trim mode. - 3.
 Press on the keyboard.